AlexGalays/abyssa-js/README.md

 #### Construction shorthand

-When using non-blocking navigation, it is common to only have an enter callback for a state so a short way to express it is provided:
+It is common to only have an enter callback for a state so a short way to express it is provided:

 ```javascript
 var state = State('articles', function enter(params) {